1945–46 Fort Wayne Zollner Pistons season: World Professional Basketball Tournament

 For the championship round, the Zollner Pistons would see their opponent be an NBL team for a change of pace in the Oshkosh All-Stars (who previously lost to Sheboygan in the NBL Playoffs, but were eliminated by the Chicago American Gears in the quarterfinal round, with Oshkosh upsetting Chicago in the semifinal round due in part to them fouling out star center George Mikan in the second half).
 In the first game of the series played on April 5, 1946, Oshkosh had routed the Zollner Pistons in the first half of the game; while Fort Wayne fought hard to catch up in the second half, their efforts were not enough, as they would lose to the All-Stars 61–59, which would have granted Oshkosh the WPBT's championship in any other year.
 Instead, with Fort Wayne having their backs against the wall in Game 2, the Zollner Pistons fought back in a more serious manner in the following night's match, winning both halves of the game to win 56–47 to tie the series up.
 With the series tied up and both teams rested up for the final night on April 8, the final match saw the Zollner Pistons route the All-Stars even worse in Game 3 than they did in Game 2, which led to Fort Wayne winning 73–57 to gain their third and final WPBT championship in a row.
 Despite Jerry Bush and Bobby McDermott being named members of the All-Tournament First Team, neither of them were named the MVP of the event, with center George Mikan of the Chicago American Gears being named the MVP of the event.
-Ironically, it wasn't the first time a champion team didn't have an MVP there, as 1943 saw the Zollner Pistons' own Curly Armstrong winning the MVP award that year despite the independent Washington Bears being the champions that year.
+Ironically, it wasn't the first time a champion team didn't have an MVP there, as 1943 saw the Zollner Pistons' own Curly Armstrong winning the MVP award that year despite the independent, all-black Washington Bears being named the champions for the WPBT that year.